A new kinematic model of the Galaxy: analysis of the stellar velocity field from Gaia Data Release 3: Second order directional derivative of the stellar velocity field

+We note that, for $R<5$ kpc, the effect of the parameter $d^2V_R/dZ^2$ is opposite to that of the Galactic expansion velocity $V_R$ shown in the left top panel of fig. \ref{fig:Velocity_residual}, where $V_R \ga +20$ \kms and $\la -20$\, {\kms} for $\theta$ < 185$^\circ$ and $> 185^\circ$, respectively.
+This means that the radial stellar streams in the inner disc and bulge rapidly decrease with increasing $|Z|$.
+Thus, we point out that the second derivative $d^2V_R/dZ^2$ can provide important constraints on the dynamical models of the Galactic bar.

-In Fig. \ref{fig:d2_dz} (right panel) the parameter $d^2V_z/dz^2$ is the vertical gradient of the vertical stellar velocity which is positive in almost the whole Galactic plane and varies within the range from +3 to +10 \kmskpcc.
-Only in a small region with Galactic radii $R$ between 6 and 8 kpc and angles $\theta$ between 145$^\circ$ and 240$^\circ$, $d^2V_z/dz^2$ has negative sign and changes in the range from $-2$ to $-7$~\kmskpcc.
-We can conclude that, in most of the Galaxy, the vertical velocity $V_z$ slightly increases with growing distance $z$ from the Galactic plane.
+In Fig. \ref{fig:d2_dz} (right panel) the parameter $d^2V_Z/dZ^2$ is the second order derivatives of the vertical stellar velocity in the vertical direction, which is positive in almost the whole Galactic plane and varies within the range from +3 to +10 \kmskpcc.
+Only in a small region with Galactic radii $R$ between 6 and 8 kpc and angles $\theta$ between 145$^\circ$ and 240$^\circ$, $d^2V_Z/dZ^2$ has negative sign and changes in the range from $-2$ to $-7$~\kmskpcc.
+We can conclude that, in most of the Galaxy, the vertical velocity $V_Z$ slightly increases with growing distance $Z$ from the Galactic plane.
+As we can see from Fig. \ref{fig:d2_dz}, the stars move on average from the Southern to the Northern hemisphere, slowing down slightly as they pass through the plane of the galaxy.
+The Sagittarius galaxy and/or the Large Magellanic Cloud may be responsible for these vertical motions.
+This will require a detailed study and dynamical modeling.